peanutprotocol/peanut-ui/README.md

 # Note: run pnpm run dev:https if you need to work in a secure secure context
 ```

-Then pen [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Then open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Code Formatting